Dr. Scott Jarvis

 MD, PhD, FRCPC-Neurology

 Dr. Scott Jarvis was born and raised in Calgary.
 He completed his B.Sc. in Biochemistry form the University of Calgary then spent a couple years working in construction (literally digging ditches) before he joined the lab of Dr. Gerald Zamponi at the U of C as a laboratory technician.
 This eventually led to a PhD, for which he won the Governor General’s Gold Medallion, then went on to do a post-doctoral research fellowship in Montpellier, France.
 Following this, he came back to Calgary for medical school, where he met his future partner at the ANC, Dr. Sam Chhibber.
 After medical school he started his neurology residency in Calgary (the same program as Dr. Chhibber).

 During his residency he became interested in Multiple Sclerosis (MS) based in part on the people he met who had MS, and his experience working with internationally-recognized neurologists like Drs.
 Luanne Metz and David Patry.
 He also gained an appreciation for Headache neurology from working with Dr. Werner Becker, another world authority.

-Dr. Jarvis has always loved teaching, and in 2011 he was offered the opportunity to teach a lecture at the University of Calgary medical school by Dr. Kevin Busche (also a neurologist and mentor in Calgary).
+Dr. Jarvis has always loved teaching, since, again thanks to another mentor, Dr. Kevin Busche, has been teaching at the University of Calgary medical school by Dr. Kevin Busche (also a neurologist and mentor in Calgary).
 He has won several teaching awards, but his greatest satisfaction comes from sharing his passion for neurology and hopefully an appreciation for the art of medicine.
 You’ll often encounter medical students working with him in the clinic.